Bundeena

 AreaSearch assessment positions Bundeena ahead of most Australian regions for employment performance

-Finance & insurance had limited presence, with only 2.3% of employment compared to the regional average of 7.3%.
-The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between December 2024 and December 2025, employment levels increased by 1.4%, and labour force increased by 0.9%, causing the unemployment rate to fall by 0.5 percentage points.
+The area offers limited local employment opportunities.
+Between December 2024 and December 2025, employment levels increased by 0.5%, labour force remained stable at 0.0%, reducing the unemployment rate by 0.5 percentage points.
 In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggested that national employment would expand by 6.6% over five years and 14.7% over ten years.
-Applying these projections to Bundeena's employment mix indicated local employment should increase by 7.0% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Bundeena's employment mix suggests local employment should increase by 7.0% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment